The futuristic car that 'eats' pollution

 “When we were approached by IM Motors in China, we said we weren’t car designers, and they said, ‘That’s why we want you.’

-The car — which was first unveiled at the Shanghai show in April — has a large glass roof, and its interior is designed to look like a living room, with adjustable chairs that can be turned into beds and a table. center for meetings or meals.
+The car — which was first unveiled at the Shanghai show in April — has a large glass roof, and its interior is designed to look like a living room, with adjustable chairs that convert into beds and a dedicated coffee table. to meetings or meals.

 The steering wheel is hidden in the dashboard, and the vehicle’s exterior is textured, with a series of dimples or bumps.